shaun554/Student-Portal-In-CodeIgniter/README.md

-# Student-Portal-In-CodeIgniter
+# Students-Portal-In-CodeIngiter

-A website in CodeIgniter
+A project made in CodeIgniter Framework